elastic/kibana/rfcs/text/0011_global_search.md

   id: string;
   /** the title/label of the result */
   title: string;
-  /** the type of result / object  */
+  /** the type of result */
   type: GlobalSearchResultType;
   /** an optional EUI icon name to associate with the search result.
 If not specified, will use a default icon */ icon?: string;
   /** The url to navigate to this result.
-This can be either an absolute url, or a path relative to the server's publishUrl */
+This can be either an absolute url, or a path relative to the performing request's basePath */
   url: string;
-  /** the score of the result, used for ordering individual results of a same type */
+  /** the score of the result, from 1 (lowest) to 100 (highest) */
   score: number;
   /** an optional record of metadata for this result */ meta?: Record<string, any>;